 An effective and promising solution to this problem is to eliminate the need for physical contact between the sensor and tested structure, and the use of contactless air-coupled acoustic sensors.
 However, in practical applications noise from the environment, acoustic noise caused by motors or wheels when using systems in motion, and impact noise from the steel sphere itself often make the use of air-coupled sensors very difficult.

-The ultimate goal of this study is to develop a non-contact acoustic array for accurate and quick imaging of flaws inside concrete bridge decks.
-This study has the following five main objectives: (1) identification of the current state of practice of air-coupled sensing techniques for reinforced concrete bridge deck, (2) development of non-contact acoustic array with appropriate source and sensitive air-coupled sensors that can scan the inspection area in continuous motion, (3) development of a practical testing system to acquire high quality signal and overcome the problems associated with ambient noise, (4) development of an effective real-time data presentation system with 3D imaging capability; and (5) validation of the accuracy and reliability of the developed air-coupled acoustic array through laboratory specimens and actual field tests.
+The ultimate goal of this study is to utilize a non-contact acoustic array for accurate and quick imaging of flaws inside concrete bridge decks.
+This study has the following five main objectives: (1) improvement of hardware including the acoustic array and air-coupled sources (ultrasonic transducer) to have a fully air-coupled testing system, (2) identification of continuous data acquisition scenarios in terms of speed and data resolution for bridge deck inspection, (3) improvement of effective signal processing schemes to eliminate noise components and to identify useful contents for both IE and USW, (4) development of an effective real-time data presentation system with 3D imaging capability; and (5) validation of the accuracy and reliability of the developed air-coupled acoustic array through laboratory specimens and actual field tests.

 Nondestructive evaluation; Bridge deck; Acoustic; Robotic; Air-coupled; Automation; Surface wave; Impact echo;